irfanarga/Basic-Feature-Discovering-for-Machine-Learning/README.md

 # Basic-Feature-Discovering-for-Machine-Learning
-The goals is comparing between accuration model with featuring engineering and without featuring engineering
+The goals are comparing the model with featuring engineering and without featuring engineering